State Space Model

 A Predictions object with Predictions.log_prob() and Predictions.to_dataframe() methods.

-simulate(out_timesteps: int, initial_state: Tuple[Tensor, Tensor] | None = None, start_offsets: Sequence | None = None, num_sims: int = 1, num_groups: int | None = None, **kwargs)
+simulate(out_timesteps: int, initial_state: tuple[Tensor, Tensor] | None = None, start_offsets: Sequence | None = None, num_sims: int = 1, num_groups: int | None = None, **kwargs)

 Generate simulated state-trajectories from your model.